-- The Project is likely to result in significant adverse effects on biodiversity, including native vegetation, listed flora and fauna species and listed ecological communities. - The Project could have significant effects on Aboriginal and non-Aboriginal cultural heritage. - The Project could have significant effects on existing land uses, infrastructure and communities, including the impact on amenity and landscapes. - The opportunity to avoid or minimise significant adverse effects through the selection of the roadway alignment and design, as well as mitigation and offsetting measures, requires further detailed investigation. - An integrated assessment of environmental effects associated with alternative alignments is needed to inform decision-making
+- The project is likely to result in significant adverse effects on biodiversity, including native vegetation, listed flora and fauna species and listed ecological communities. - The project could have significant effects on Aboriginal and non-Aboriginal cultural heritage. - The project could have significant effects on existing land uses, infrastructure and communities, including by impacting on amenity and landscapes. - The opportunity to avoid or minimise significant adverse effects through the selection of the roadway alignment and design, as well as mitigation and offsetting measures, requires further detailed investigation. - An integrated assessment of environmental effects associated with alternative alignments is needed to inform decision-making.

 While VicRoads is responsible for preparing the EES, the Department of Planning and Community Development (DPCD) provides guidance on the EES process.
 The EES process for the Project is outlined in Figure 3-2.

-The assessment of the Project under the EE Act will inform decisions as to whether the proposed environmental impacts are acceptable, but does not constitute a statutory approval in its own right.
+The assessment of the Project under the EE Act will inform decisions whether or not to approve the Project, but does not constitute a statutory approval in its own right.

-Figure 3-2 Key Steps of the Western Highway Section 3 EES Process
+Figure 3-2 Key steps of the Western Highway Section 2 EES process